Rodio346/mythical-javascript/README.md

 Now structure of execution context as of by ES5 is:

 1. ThisBinding
-2. Variable Environment: holds binding created by VariableStatement and FunctionDeclaration within the execution context
+2. Variable Environment: holds binding created by VariableStatement and FunctionDeclaration within the execution context (Variable object from ES3)
 3. Lexical Environment: Generally used to resolve identifier references made by code within the execution context

 Here Variable environment is exactly the initial storage of variables and functions of the context and environment records is used to do that.<br>